smdev15/angular-serverless-s3/README.md

 - Production and development builds.
 - **Ahead-of-Time** compilation support.
 - **Tree-Shaking** production builds with Rollup.
+- Painlessly push production build to Amazon S3 and deploy as a serverless web application.
 - Uses codelyzer for static code analysis, which verifies that the project follows practices from the Angular style guide.
 - Sample unit tests with Jasmine and Karma including code coverage via [istanbul](https://gotwarlost.github.io/istanbul/).
 - End-to-end tests with Protractor.